-Email might have largely replaced the traditional letterhead, and we don’t hand out our business cards as often as we once did, but corporate stationery can reinforce the distinction of a great product or service.
-With a little creativity and a touch of elegance, a letterhead, card, envelope, and compliment slip can add class to a brand’s communication.
+Email might have largely replaced the traditional letterhead, and we don’t hand out business cards as often as we once did, but corporate stationery can reinforce the distinction of a great product or service.
+With a little creativity and a touch of elegance, a letterhead, card, envelope, and compliment slip can add class to your brand’s communication.

 Anything disposable and used for a limited time (paper cups, tote bags, pens, pencils, etc.).